We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 It is your legal responsibility as a homeowner to make sure the common parts of your building are kept in good condition.
 This is called the Duty to Maintain and is set out in the Tenements (Scotland) Act 2004, Section 8.

 As your property factor we are here to help you.
-We have delegated authority to complete routine repairs to the common parts of your property up to the consent levels set out in your Title Deeds.
+We have delegated authority to complete routine repairs to the common parts of your property up to the consent levels set out in your Title Deeds or a Factoring Agreement we have with you and your neighbours.
 This delegated authority means we can respond to issues quickly, helping to minimise costs and further damage to your property.

-The consent levels for your property will be detailed in your Title Deeds.
+The consent levels for your property will be detailed in your Title Deeds or a Factoring Agreement.
 The consent levels exclude VAT.

 When we need permission